moh-cyber40/Platform-Explorers-Cohort-1/d365-power-platform/use-case-1.md

 # Choosing the Right Application

 ## Client Dilemma:
 They company is unsure.
-They don’t know whether to use Power Apps, Power Automate, Power BI, or Dataverse.
-The CEO is asking for a recommendation—but they need proof to justify the decision.
+They don’t know whether to use Power Platform or other applications.
+The CEO is asking for a recommendation but they need proof to justify the decision of using Power Platform.

 ## 🔍 Your Task:
-Analyze the project task in and determine the best solution.
+Analyze the project task and determine the best solution.

 | Requirement |